SINTEF-AppliedCompSci/MRST/README.md

 ## Description
 This module implements a discretization of the (three-dimensional) equations of unsaturated poroelasticity using cell-centered finite volume methods, specifically MPFA-O and MPSA-W. Note that if  mechanical effects are neglected, the set of equations reduce to the well-known Richards' equation.
-The module is written using the AD approach, aiming at flexibility as its first goal.
+The module is written based on the Automatic Differentiation framework provided by MRST.

 There are four numerical examples accompanying this module:
 * convAnalysisRE.m